cavaunpeu/willwolf.io-source/content/travel-recommendations-with-jaccard-similarities.md

 countries enjoyed by other users of similar taste.
 The methodology is pretty simple:

-1\.
-Capture travel-related tweets from the [Twitter API](http://twitter4j.org/en/), defined as any containing the strings "\#ttot", "\#travel", "\#lp", "vacation", "holiday", "wanderlust", "viajar", "voyager", "destination", "tbex", or "tourism."
+1. Capture travel-related tweets from the [Twitter API](http://twitter4j.org/en/), defined as any containing the strings "#ttot", "#travel", "#lp", "vacation", "holiday", "wanderlust", "viajar", "voyager", "destination", "tbex", or "tourism."

-2\.
-If a tweet contains the name of one of 248 countries or territories, or their respective capitals, label this tweet with this country.
-For example, the tweet "backpacking Iran is awesome! \#travel" would be labled with "Iran."
+2. If a tweet contains the name of one of 248 countries or territories, or their respective capitals, label this tweet with this country.
+For example, the tweet "backpacking Iran is awesome! #travel" would be labled with "Iran."

-3\.
-Represent each country as a set of the user\_id's who have tweeted about it.
+3. Represent each country as a set of the user_id's who have tweeted about it.

-4\.
-Compute a [Jaccard
+4. Compute a [Jaccard
 similarity](https://en.wikipedia.org/wiki/Jaccard_index) - defined as
 the size of the intersection of 2 sets divided by the size of their union - between all combinations of countries.

-5\.
-When a country is queried, return the 5 countries Jaccard-most similar.
+5. When a country is queried, return the 5 countries Jaccard-most similar.
 The length of the bars on the plot are the respective similarity scores.
 So - let's try a few out!